Lombard House, 12-17 Upper Bridge Street, Canterbury CT1 2NF

 Cognitive Behavioural Therapy

-Reserve an Appointment with Prof. Anthony Hale
+Reserve a £75 Appointment With Prof. Anthony Hale